-Whether you are a small startup or a big company with a long and storied history, a data breach can be a legal and financial nightmare.
-There were over 850 cyberattacks and data breaches in 2017 alone, with the number and severity of data breaches rising every year.
-The cost of data breaches is rising, too.
+The following data breach examples show that whether you are a small startup or a big company with a long and storied history, a data breach can be a legal and financial nightmare.
+There were over 2290 cyberattacks and data breaches in 2020 alone, with the number and severity of data breaches rising every year.
+The cost of data breaches is rising, too, so far companies have cost companies settlements and fines totaling $1.3 billion, and rising.
 How much will a data breach cost?
 A lot.
-Here is what six companies paid in 2017 as a consequence of data breaches.
+Here are some data breach examples and what six companies paid as a consequence.

 In September 2014, Home Depot announced that it has suffered a massive data breach.
+At the time this was one of the largest data breach examples.
 An estimated 56 million customers’ personal and financial data was stolen including credit card information.
 This data was sold on the dark web to thieves and resulted in a “massive number” of fraudulent transactions on the customers’ credit and debit cards.

 Home Depot was accused of lax cybersecurity and using an outdated malware detection system — seven years out of date according to the allegations — on Home Depot self-checkout kiosks at stores in dozens of locations across the United Stats.
 Home Depot was also accused of knowing about the problem in July 2014, several months before notifying authorities and customers of the breach.
 See report here.

 Home Depot’s first settlement was in 2016.
 The company agreed to pay $19.5 million to settle open customer class actions.
 Then in March 2017, Home Depot agreed to pay another $27.25 million to settle with the banks.

 To date, Home Depot has also paid out at least $134 million to credit card complies and banks and was ordered to pay $15.3 million in legal fees to the banks’ attorneys.
 See here.

 5. Capitol One — $80 Million in Fines